mui/material-ui/docs/src/pages/components/steppers/steppers-es.md

 The use of the `StepButton` here demonstrates clickable step labels, as well as setting the `completed` flag.
 However because steps can be accessed in a non-linear fashion, it's up to your own implementation to determine when all steps are completed (or even if they need to be completed).

-{{"demo": "pages/components/steppers/HorizontalNonLinearStepper.js"}}
+{{"demo": "pages/components/steppers/HorizontalNonLinearStepper.js", "bg": true}}

 ### Non Linear - Alternative Label

 Labels can be placed below the step icon by setting the `alternativeLabel` prop on the `Stepper` component.

-{{"demo": "pages/components/steppers/HorizontalNonLinearAlternativeLabelStepper.js"}}
+{{"demo": "pages/components/steppers/HorizontalNonLinearAlternativeLabelStepper.js", "bg": true}}

 ### Non Linear - Error Step

-{{"demo": "pages/components/steppers/HorizontalNonLinearStepperWithError.js"}}
+{{"demo": "pages/components/steppers/HorizontalNonLinearStepperWithError.js", "bg": true}}

 ## Vertical Stepper

-{{"demo": "pages/components/steppers/VerticalLinearStepper.js"}}
+{{"demo": "pages/components/steppers/VerticalLinearStepper.js", "bg": true}}

 ## Mobile Stepper